FoxQueen/SupportAggregationHub/README.md

 # SupportAggregationHub
-A support aggregation hub for Intuit hand-on interview
+A support aggregation hub for Intuit hands-on interview